kubernetes-retired/service-catalog/docs/walkthrough.md

 After the `ServiceInstance` is created, the service catalog controller will communicate with the appropriate broker server to initiate provisioning.
-Check the status of that process with this command:
+Check the status of that process:

 ```console
 $ svcat describe instance -n test-ns ups-instance